iorchard/burrito/README_offline.rst

 Horizon
 ----------

-The horizon dashboard listens on tcp 31000 on controller nodes.
+The horizon dashboard listens on tcp 31000 on control nodes.

 Open your browser.